 12. Join the Natural Park Service

-Working for the National Park Service can be an outdoor career option for those who want to find a job that involves being outdoors, without having to be a ranger.
+Working for the National Park Service can be an outdoor career option for those who want to find a job that involves being outdoors without being a ranger.
 The National Park Service is responsible for managing and protecting America’s national parks, and its employees play a vital role in preserving these natural treasures.

 Rangers patrol the parks and provide information and assistance to visitors, while biologists conduct research and work to protect endangered species.
 Maintenance workers keep the parks clean and well-maintained, while interpretive staff lead educational programs and help visitors learn about the park’s history and natural resources.